 - 1 TB neutral oil

-Soak Dal and Rice 4 hours or Overnight
+Soak dal and rice for 4 hours or overnight

-- Place yellow dal and rice in a medium sized bowl.
-Cover with 2 cups of water and soak for 4 hours or overnight.
-Rinse in strainer and shake off water.
+- Place yellow dal and rice in a medium-sized bowl.
+Cover with 2 cups of water and soak for 4 hours at room temperature or overnight in the refrigerator.
+Rinse in a strainer and shake off the excess water.

 - Place soaked dal and rice in a blender with ginger, lemon juice, black salt, pepper, turmeric, onion powder, oil, and water.
-Blend on high speed until batter is light and fluffy.
+Blend on high speed until the batter is very smooth, light, and fluffy.

-- Pour batter in a bowl.
-Fold in bean sprouts, water chestnuts and carrots.
+- Pour batter into a bowl.
+Fold in bean sprouts, water chestnuts, and carrots.
 Dissolve baking soda in soy sauce.
-Lightly stir baking soda mixture into batter.
+Lightly stir the dissolved baking soda mixture into the batter.

-- Grease a large cast iron skillet with a small amount of neutral oil and set at medium low heat.
-Pour batter in skillet 1/4 cup at a time and spread to 4 inches wide with a fork.
+- Grease a large cast iron skillet with a small amount of neutral oil and set it at medium-low heat.
+Pour the batter into the heated skillet ¼ cup at a time and spread to 4 inches wide with a fork.
 Cook until golden on both sides.

-- Serve fried pancakes with mushroom sauce and slivered green onions over the top.
+- Serve vegan egg foo young with mushroom sauce and slivered green onions over the top.